BillReyor/ShodanDiscordIntegration/README.md

 ------------

 1. Clone this repository or download the `DiscoDan.py` file.
-2. Install the `requests` module by running `pip install requests`.
+2. Install the `requests` module by running `pip3 install requests`.
-3. Install the `nested-lookup` module by running `pip install nested-lookup`.
+3. Install the `nested-lookup` module by running `pip3 install nested-lookup`.
+4. Install the `diagnostics` module by running `pip3 install diagnostics`.

 Configuration
 -------------